9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 The heart of the function is just this one line.
 The **remainder** is in the **$_** variable as discussed.
 If it is not blank (**if $_**), we return the number of chars using Perl's built-in [length function](https://duckduckgo.com/?q=perl+length).

 Perl has a lot of built-in functions, as well as thousands and thousands of modules available [via CPAN](https://metacpan.org/).
-You can leverage these modules when making Goodies, like how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).
+You can leverage these modules when making Goodies, similar to how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).

 If we are unable to provide a good instant answer, we simply **return** nothing.
 And that's exactly what the second line in the function does.